AlexParshh/Locality/README.md

 - How to utilize the Flask framework to efficiently build a web platform, which includes the Jinja web template engine.
 - How to implement the Linkedin Oauth Signin onto a webpage with the use of cookies to store login data.
 - How to integrate a domain from domain.com into Heroku using DNS Records and CNAME.
-- Hot to properlly use the git terminal.
+- How to properlly use the GIT commands in terminal to push and pull, along with GitHub's collaborative features.
 - How to properlly utilize several API's such as the ones listed in the "Built With" section.

 ## Authors